 Jack, an older man, said the US invasion was the cowardly act of desperation and of a bully against the poor people of an independent country.
 He said that it may be economically hard for people like himself and the workers, but we all should boycott the US products and not kowtow to the blackmail of how our jobs depend on having a position with the US market.

-The number of students had swelled to some one hundred.
+The number of students had swelled to over one hundred.

 Then I spoke too, from Shunpiking magazine as well as the People’s Front of which I am a member.